 Going green isn’t just a trend, it’s something a lot of travellers put an emphasis on nowadays.
 Their choices now see them make more eco-friendly choices than ever - and that includes opting for hotels they stay at.

-To show that you’ve noticed the environmental problem and want to do your bit, think about implementing these eight powerful free hotel practices.
+To show that you’ve noticed the environmental problem and want to do your bit, think about implementing these seven powerful free hotel practices.
 The added benefit is that you’ll impress those same guests too so they’ll keep coming back.

 A basic yet arguably the most powerful green practice your hotel guests will expect.
 Offering recycling options for materials like paper, aluminium, plastics and more is a big step towards having your guests opt-in to your recycling programme.